-Back in 1970, there were just a few players and a handful of fans scattered along the touchline.
+Back in 1970, just a few players and a handful of fans scattered along the touchline.
 The Staffordshire Regiment were the first ever Dubai Rugby Sevens champions.

 Throughout the 70s, new innovations made the tournament bigger and better every year.
-In 1987 Emirates Airline started their association with the Dubai Sevens, and by 1996 Dubai was hosting a qualifying round of the World Cup Sevens.
+In 1987, the association with Emirates Airline began and by 1996 Dubai hosted a qualifying round of the World Cup Sevens.
 Not bad going!

-Three years later, in 1999, it moved up another level, hosting a leg of the International Rugby Board's Sevens World Series, now the HSBCWorld Rugby Sevens Series.
-After that, the tournament boomed.
+In 1999, Dubai hosted a leg of the International Rugby Board's Sevens World Series, now the HSBC World Rugby Sevens Series and since then the tournament has BOOMED!
 By 2006, with a 32,000 capacity at the Al Awir venue, the Dubai Rugby Sevens had officially tripled in size since 2001.
-And when it moved to the Emirates' purpose-built venue - The Sevens Stadium – in 2008 it just kept on growing, with attendances - now over 50,000 daily - setting new highs every year.
+In 2008 the event moved to the Emirates' purpose-built venue, The Sevens Stadium and it just kept on growing and growing and now sees over 100,000 fans walk through the gates during the event!

 In 2012, Dubai hosted the first event of the HSBC World Rugby Women's Sevens Series, won by New Zealand.